MRtrix3/mrtrix3/docs/reference/commands/mrtransform.rst

 Fibre orientation distribution handling options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  **-modulate method** Valid choices are: fod and jac.  |br|
-   fod: modulate FODs during reorientation to preserve the apparent fibre density across fibre bundle widths before and after the transformation.  |br|
-   jac: modulate the image intensity with the determinant of the Jacobian of the warp of linear transformation to preserve the total intensity before and after the transformation.
+-  **-modulate method** Valid choices are: fod and jac. fod: modulate FODs during reorientation to preserve the apparent fibre density across fibre bundle widths before and after the transformation; jac: modulate the image intensity with the determinant of the Jacobian of the warp of linear transformation to preserve the total intensity before and after the transformation.

 -  **-directions file** directions defining the number and orientation of the apodised point spread functions used in FOD reorientation (Default: 300 directions)